Why Should You Consider a Mobile Home Warranty?

 Understanding Homeowners Insurance: What Exactly Does the Word “Liability” Mean?

 “Liability” coverage is somewhat less straightforward than the rest of the protections offered by homeowners insurance.
 It includes no-fault medical coverage for individuals who may be injured in your home (although it does not cover medical coverage for you (the policy owner) or your family.
 It also covers property damage or bodily injury caused by you or your immediate family (as long as it is accidental).
-So if you accidentally ruin something of your neighbor’s, your homeowners will insurance cover it.
+So if you accidentally ruin something of your neighbor’s, your homeowners insurance should cover it.
+Just check with your insurance company.

 Choosing a Mobile Home Warranty

-If you’ve weighed all your options and you are interested in purchasing a mobile home warranty, fill out the form or call (848) 256-4657 to speak to a Choice Home Warranty representative for a free quote.
+If you’ve weighed all your options and you are interested in purchasing a mobile home warranty, fill out the form or call (732) 907-4902 to speak to a Choice Home Warranty customer service representative for a free quote.

 How to Put Your New Home Warranty Coverage to Work

-Once you’ve determined the exact coverage you need, your policy will start exactly 30 days from the date you are approved for coverage.
+Once you’ve determined the exact coverage you need, your one-year warranty will start exactly 30 days from the date you are approved for coverage.
 Once your coverage has started, you can call a service representative seven days a week, 24 hours a day, 365 days a year.
-Here is a basic rundown of what will happen next:
+Here is a basic rundown of what will happen when you make a warranty claim:

 - Your Choice Home Warranty service representative will contact an authorized service provider within two days (or four days on weekends and holidays).**